material-components/material-components-ios/components/HeaderStackView/README.md

 ## Overview

 This view's sole purpose is to facilitate the relative layout of two horizontal bars.
+The bottom bar will bottom align and be of fixed height.
+The top bar will stretch to fill the remaining space if there is any.

 The top bar is typically a navigation bar.
 The bottom bar, when provided, is typically a tab bar.